sarulse/SampleCode/CakePHPMVCcodewithJS/README.md

 •	If the user did not enter the information on required fields, error message will be displayed to re-enter the values on the 	    form.
 This is done through jquery and JavaScript.

-•	To send the email, user has to enter recipient's email address.
+•	To send an email, user has to enter recipient's email address.

 •	Before emailing the form, message will be displayed showing the user inputs on the form.
 To edit any value, user has to re-enter the inputs.